How we decide what

 When to apply

-Applications are now open.
-Apply.
+Round three applications are now open.

 Round one: 16 Feb – 30 March